Cyphrme/Coze/docs/coze_vs_jose.md

 including base64, which is 12 bytes.
 Base64 is only 75% efficient in the byte space.

-25% waste doesn't sound bad, until you realize that standard text plus URL characters uses a about 98 characters out of the potential 256 for byte encoding.
+25% waste doesn't sound bad, until you realize that normal english plus URL characters uses a about 98 characters out of the potential 256 for byte encoding.